erikkaashoek/Tapr-VNA/ReadMe.txt

 An example implementation uses (see Schematic in doc folder):
  - PC with this SW
- - Auduino module controlled by serial line steering the SI5351 to sweep and the transmission/reflection switch
+ - Auduino module controlled by USB steering the SI5351 to sweep and the transmission/reflection switch
- - Resistor based reflection bridge and 50 ohm transmission sink
+ - Resistor based reflection bridge and 50 ohm transmission sink, both according to DG8SAQ VNWA
  - 3 SA612 + ompamps to create the reference (left audio channel), reflection and transmission (right audio channel) audio IF signals
  - two FET's and two npn transistors to switch between reflection and transmission for right audio channel.